 The method I naturally use for most hair types is a mix of interlock, crochet, and backcombing while for other hair types I use twisting.
 I’m open to using certain methods is you prefer them.
 I always consider what my clients tell me.
 There are countless methods to dread hair, and there are endless combinations of these methods.
 I focus on making your dreads look great and maintaining their integrity.

 Palm Rolling is a method for locking that works best on kinky hair.
 You can see the hair spiraling evenly down the entire loc.
 A very smooth look.
-These locks were started with two-strand twists.
+These locs were started with two-strand twists.
 You can also begin locking hair by twisting into smooth twists.
-We use Knotty Boy Tightening Gel or Original Moxie Just Gel to start locks at the salon.
+We use Knotty Boy Tightening Gel or an all natural gel that I make to start your locs at the salon.
 They’re both all natural and petroleum-free.
-Once your hair is twisted, you sit under the dryer to lock everything in.
-Palm-rolled locks need maintenance every 2 to 3 weeks in the beginning.
+Once your hair is twisted, you’ll sit under the dryer to lock everything in.
+Palm-rolled locs need maintenance every 2 to 3 weeks in the beginning.
 As they mature you’ll need maintenance, a retwist, around every 3 months.

 Dreadlock, Interlock, and Palm-Rolled Extensions

 At the salon, we do all kinds of extensions for dreads and locs.
 We only use top quality human hair.
 We prefer to get the hair ourselves because the salon is able to get exactly what we need at a reasonable price.
 A consultation is required for dreads extensions.
 At this time, we will talk about what you want and the type and amount of hair we will need.
 We require a deposit at this time to pay for the hair.

 The possibilities are endless with hair extensions.
 If you have questions about extensions please contact us:

 **If you’re looking for Fusion Extensions, we offer SoCap Fusions**